gm0l74/AASMA/README.md

 # AASMA
 ## Developing a sentient drone

-Ability is done until the 30th of march!
+Ability to love is done until the 30th of march!
 Change my mind!

 ## Installation (Makefile)
 To install aasma, run 'make'.